Link Search Menu Expand Document

 Example:

-ns-ha-config add-alias lan 192.168.100.66/24
+ns-ha-config add-vip lan 192.168.100.66/24

-ns-ha-config remove-alias <interface> <alias>
+ns-ha-config remove-vip <interface> <vip>

-• remove the alias from keepalived configuration
+The script will remove the VIP from keepalived configuration.

 Example:

-ns-ha-config remove-alias wan 192.168.122.66/24
+ns-ha-config remove-vip lan2 192.168.122.66/24

 Show current configuration